-- 1) Families claiming a local preference in numerical order based on the numbers that were assigned to each application, by lottery, at the time the applications were placed on the waiting list. - 2) Families that do not claim a preference in numerical order based on the numbers that were assigned to each application, by lottery, at the time the applications were placed on the waiting list.

-When selecting applicants from the waiting list the PHA will match the characteristics of the available unit (unit size, accessibility features, unit type) to the applicants on the waiting lists.
-The PHA will offer the unit to the highest ranking applicant who qualifies for that unit size or type, or that requires the accessibility features.

-By matching unit and family characteristics, it is possible that families who are lower on the waiting list may receive an offer of housing ahead of families with an earlier date and time of application or higher preference status.

-Factors such as deconcentration or income mixing and income targeting will also be considered in accordance with HUD requirements and PHA policy.
+- Families claiming a local preference in numerical order based on the numbers that were assigned to each application, by lottery, at the time the applications were placed on the waiting list. - 2) Families that do not claim a preference in numerical order based on the numbers that were assigned to each application, by lottery, at the time the applications were placed on the waiting list. - 3) Families will be selected from the waiting list, on a first-come, first-served basis according to the date and time their complete application is received by HAWC. - 4) When selecting applicants from the waiting list HAWC will match the characteristics of the available unit (unit size, accessibility features, unit type) to the applicants on the waiting lists.
+HAWC will offer the unit to the highest-ranking applicant who qualifies for that unit size or type, or that requires the accessibility features. - 5) By matching unit and family characteristics, it is possible that families who are lower on the waiting list may receive an offer of housing ahead of families with an earlier date and time of application or higher preference status. - 6) Factors such as deconcentration or income mixing and income targeting will also be considered in accordance with HUD requirements and HAWC policy